 RBA was taken up, partially, because the Right to Development never received serious support in development activities.
 Though the Right to Development was accepted in the VDPA, there was little, if any, discussion about what States should do to realize it.
 There were calls for more international funding and recognition of the importance of development which were not disputed by any State.
 However, States did not necessarily feel accountable to this.
 Following the establishment of the Right to Development in the VDPA, interest in human rights and development moved from the right to development, to rights in or during development.
 This is an important distinction.
 The monitoring of human rights in or during development covers the maintenance of rights while developments are occurring.
 That is, RBA ensures that the projects themselves do not violate human rights.
-While this is partially addressed in the Right to Development, the 'right' here refers primarily to the right of States to instigate development, not the rights of the person undergoing development.
-RBA has become the main way in which rights during development are monitored.
+While this is partially addressed in the Right to Development, not the right' here refers primarily to the right of States to instigate development, not the rights during development are monitored.